hydrotik/reaction-hydrotik-plugin/README.md

 #Reaction Plugin Customization Exercise

 This is based off of Brent Hover's [reaction example plugin](https://github.com/reactioncommerce/reaction-example-plugin) starter.
 Brent is very helpful and hopefully this minimizes the questions he gets asked in the future;) Images in this project are large files, they have yet to be optimized for responsive.
+Until then, use as is.

 ```bash
 reaction reset -n && reaction